geo-systems/modern-multi-part/README.md

 // If you imported via script in HTML const sendMultiPart = ModernMultiPart.sendMultiPart;

-// Sample files - you would usually get that from an input field const file = new File(["foo"], "foo.txt", { type: "text/plain" });
+// Sample file - you would usually get that from an input field const file = new File(["foo"], "foo.txt", { type: "text/plain" });

 // Returns a normal promise you can await.